priyankasaggu/priyankasaggu.github.io/_posts/2025-11-2-opensuse-tw-grub-fix.md

 - Now, restart the machine and it should have a grub menu with proper "OpenSUSE Tumbleweed" boot entry.
   And it should just boot.
   Boot and login!
 It should work now!
 (It did, twice I followed this process and it did).
-  (Also, a note, when I reboot into OpenSUSE tumbleweed after this new grub config creation, I need to also make sure "Secure Boot" is disabled in BIOS menu.
+  (Also, a note, when I reboot into OpenSUSE tumbleweed after this new grub config creation on a new system board, I need to also make sure "Secure Boot" is disabled in BIOS menu.
   Otherwise it will not allow the OpenSUSE TW to boot.
   It didn't for me because my Secure Boot was enabled.
   So, I had to disable it.
 And then it worked.
   After first successful boot, I think I can enable it again.)

 None of this process is my own making.